Romeo Crismo: Early life

 Crismo was a son of a government employee, a postmaster from Cabarroguis, Quirino and their family were devout methodists.
 He was the eldest of seven.
 In 1972, he was elected the president of the high school student body.
 He was described as a voracious reader of social issues even when he was young.
 Later, he took accounting in St. Mary's College in Nueva Vizcaya due to the advice of his father; he initially wanted to take up law.

 Ecumenical activism

 As executive secretary of the United Methodist Youth Fellowship of the United Methodist Church in the Philippines, he was instrumental in organizing the Protestant youth sector to resist the policies and programs of the dictatorship.
 Supporting himself by teaching, he also worked with the Student Christian Movement of the Philippines for its education work, the National Council of Churches in the Philippines, and the Christian Conference of Asia.
-He yearned a radical alternative under the martial law of Marcos Sr. While church leaders had suspicion upon him, he raised underground church resistance against the dictatoship.
+He yearned a radical alternative under the martial law of Marcos Sr. While church leaders had suspicion upon him, he raised underground church resistance against the dictatorship.
 He became an accountant in 1977 working as a government employee, but still organized opposition against the dictatorship.